aleksejunas/aleksejunas-dot-no/docs/project-map.md

 ## Open Tasks
 1. Rotate the temporary Supabase credentials currently stored in `docs/notes.md` and move them into environment variables.
+2. Replace mock data/TODOs in the admin blog pages with real Supabase reads and mutations (`getPosts`, `getPost`, delete flow).

 Refer back to this map whenever you need to understand how a change affects related files or flows.